opf/openproject/docs/release-notes/14-4-0/README.md

 ### Personal settings: Dark mode

 Dark mode for OpenProject is finally here!
-In the 'My account' section under 'Settings', there is now an option labeled 'Mode' where users can select 'Dark (Beta).'
-When Dark Mode is selected, the change applies only to that user, not to the entire instance.
-It is called "Beta", because there are still some smaller issues with the implementation and we will continue fixing them.
+In the 'My account' section under 'Settings', there is an **option labeled 'Mode' where users can now select 'Dark (Beta).'** – as an alternative to the light mode.
+When the dark mode is selected, the change applies only to that user, not to the entire instance.
+Please note that it is called "Beta", because there are still some smaller issues with the implementation and we will continue fixing them.

 For more details, see https://community.openproject.org/wp/36233.